Thomas D'Alesandro III

 Thomas Ludwig John D'Alesandro III (July 24, 1929 – October 20, 2019) was an American attorney and politician who served as the 44th mayor of Baltimore from 1967 to 1971.
 A member of the Democratic Party, he was the president of the Baltimore City Council from 1962 to 1967.
 During his tenure as mayor, the Baltimore riot of 1968 occurred.

-He was the eldest son of Thomas D'Alesandro Jr., the 41st mayor of Baltimore; and brother of Nancy Pelosi, the 52nd speaker of the United States House of Representatives, and first woman to hold that office.
+He was the eldest son of Thomas D'Alesandro Jr., the 41st mayor of Baltimore; and brother of Nancy Pelosi, the speaker of the U.S. House of Representatives.

 Early life

 D'Alesandro was born in Baltimore, to Annunciata (née Lombardi) and Thomas J. D'Alesandro Jr. He was the oldest of six children, of whom his youngest sister Nancy Pelosi would later become prominent in her own right.
 He attended Loyola College in Baltimore and studied law at the University of Maryland School of Law.

 In 1952, he married Margaret "Margie" Piracci at the Baltimore Basilica; more than 5,000 people attended the wedding.
 He served in the United States Army from 1952 to 1955.